bganguly/coding_exercise/README.md

 the arrays with 0's and as each bag is assigned to a locker of the appropriate type, the appropriate array element is set to 1.

-For assigning a bag to a locker, the three locker types are 'looked=up' starting with the smallest bagtype first.
+For assigning a bag to a locker, the three locker types are 'looked-up' starting with the smallest bagtype first.
 Once an empty slot is found (as evidenced by a 0 in the array element), that slot is updated to 1, and the slot number and the locker types are returnes as an object and passed to a helper print function